jakartaee/jekyll-theme-jakarta-ee/README.md

 * Install the dependencies: `bundle install`

-* Build the Gem: `gem build jekyll-theme-jakarta-ee.gemspec`

 Pushing the Gem to RubyGems

 1. Update the version number in: `jekyll-theme-jakarta-ee.gemspec`.
+2. Build the Gem: `gem build jekyll-theme-jakarta-ee.gemspec`
-2. Commit and push the new version.
+3. Commit and push the new version: `git add . && git commit -s -m "prepare for a new release"`
-3. Publish gem: `gem push jekyll-theme-jakarta-ee-*.gem`
+4. Publish gem: `gem push jekyll-theme-jakarta-ee-*.gem`